 In my role, every day is different, and you never know what will happen.
 So, I spend the first thirty minutes of my shift getting everything ready for whatever the day holds in store.

 The next thing I need to switch on is what I call my own personal radar.
 To be an Emergency Dispatch Assistant, you need to be constantly alert.
 Throughout the day, I monitor the ‘stack’ of waiting 999 calls as well as listening in to the calls being taken all around the room.
-In a hectic Control Room like the one we operate from in Bicester, there is a lot to take in.
+In a hectic Control Room like the one we operate from in Bicester, I can be monitoring up to 3,000 calls per day.
 You are listening into jobs that might benefit from an air ambulance response; you are asking pertinent questions; you are notifying the paramedic of calls that need attention.
 While that might sound exhausting to many people, you start to get the knack for knowing what’s going on.
 I tell people it’s just a case of being nosy!

-As well as the paramedic who works on rotation in the Control Room, Thames Valley Air Ambulance has four permanent Emergency Dispatch Assistants and four ‘bank’ colleagues, who fill in for any sickness or absence to ensure we are always covered.
-We work alongside eight dispatchers from South Central Ambulance Service.
+As well as the paramedic who works on rotation in the Control Room, Thames Valley Air Ambulance has three full time Emergency Dispatch Assistants and six ‘bank’ colleagues, who fill in for any sickness or absence to ensure we are always covered.
+We work alongside eight dispatchers from South Central Ambulance Service (SCAS).
 We have such a good rapport and we really come together in what can be a high-pressure situation.
 In fact, we’re all so close that sometimes it feels like coming to work with your family.

 We come from a mixture of backgrounds.
 Some, like me, have worked in Control Rooms previously.
 Others are new to the environment.
 Some of them come from a caring background, for example.
 There is lots of training involved in making the switch over.
 They need to learn how to use the radio and the computer-aided dispatch system, they need to learn the phonetic alphabet as well as all our policies and procedures.
 It’s an intensive process.